NeverBounce/NeverBounceAPI-PHP/README.md

 <a href="https://www.npmjs.com/package/neverbounce"><img src="https://img.shields.io/packagist/dm/neverbounce/neverbounce-php.svg" /></a>
 </p>

-**This branch if for a yet unreleased version of the API.
+> This branch if for a yet unreleased version of the API.
 Please use the version of the wrapper in the master branch**

+> Looking for the V3 API wrapper?
+Click [here](https://github.com/NeverBounce/NeverBounceAPI-PHP/tree/v3)

 This is the official NeverBounce API PHP wrapper.
 It provides helpful methods to quickly implement our API in your existing php applications.
 ###Requirements